Snowflake-Labs/sfquickstarts/site/sfguides/src/build_customer_facing_applications_using_sigma__and_snowflake/build_customer_facing_applications_using_sigma_and_snowflake.md

    ### Finishing up the Canvas
 In Sigma, you can add a variety of UI elements to your workbook to customize the look and feel.
 In this section, we will work with text elements to create a dynamic text element as the header for our workbook.
 When you click the '+' in the top left, you will see a variety of elements available to you such as:
 - <strong> Image</strong>: Upload images or links to URLs to show an image on the canvas
-- <strong> Button</strong>: Use buttons to navigate to toher workbooks, websites, or download the workbook as a PDF
+- <strong> Button</strong>: Use buttons to navigate to other workbooks, websites, or download the workbook as a PDF
 - <strong>Embed</strong>: Embed other websites or applications into your workbook
 - <strong>Spacer</strong>: Use to add space between elements on the canvas
 - <strong>Divider</strong>: Use to create hard divisions between sections of the canvas

-1. To start, navigate to your Customer Portal page, and click add element.
+1. To start, navigate to your Customer Portal page, and click "add element".
 Under UI elements, select "Text".

    ![build34](assets/buildworkbook_34.png)